-Text books are not purchased in support of specific subjects, however will be considered when they are the only or best sources available on a subject.
-Partnerships with schools in the municipality will be continued, in order to ensure currency and relevance of the collections.
+School text books are not purchased however partnerships with schools in the municipality will be continued, in order to ensure currency and relevance of the collections and alignment with current curriculums.

 Junior Nonfiction also provides a browsing collection focused on recreational reading.
 This collection includes hobbies, media related items and trivia.